Chibuzothon/INST414-Breast-Cancer-ML/README.md

 3. use cross_val_score and Kfold for model validation

 ### Evaluating the models
-Use evaluation metrics such as the accuracy, precision, recall, F1-score, and ROC- AUC to assess the model performance
+Use evaluation metrics such as accuracy, precision, recall, F1-score, and ROC-AUC to assess the model performance
 1. Compute performance metrics
 - Accuracy, Precision, Recall, and F1-score
-- Generate confusion matricies
+- Generate confusion matrices
 - Plot ROC curse and calculate AUC scores
 3. Use SHAP for model explainability analysis

 ### Reproducing results
+1. Ensure that the preprocessing steps are consistent
+      - Save the transformation parameters
+      - Use joblib.dump
+2. Use fixed seed values when splitting the data
+3. Save the trained models for future reference or predictions
+  - use joblib.dump

 <a target="_blank" href="https://cookiecutter-data-science.drivendata.org/">
     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />